remona-minett/remona-minett.github.io/README.md

 ### This is my homemade homepage!
 Feel free to download a release of it if you want to copy it's layout or experiment.
-I'm willing to help out if anyone needs assistance understanding it, if the need be.
+I can help out if a beginner wants to see how the page is made.
+It's not too complex.

 ## Supported Versions (Releases) for issue tracking.